gsrinivas37/Traffic_Sign_Classifier/writeup_template.md

 Here is an exploratory visualization of the data set.

-Below is the bar chart showing the number of samples for each uniquie class in training data.
+Below is the bar chart showing the number of samples for each unique classes in training data.

 ![alt text][training_barchart]

-Below is the bar chart showing the number of samples for each uniquie class in validation data.
+Below is the bar chart showing the number of samples for each unique classes in validation data.

 ![alt text][validation_barchart]

-Below is the bar chart showing the number of samples for each uniquie class in test data.
+Below is the bar chart showing the number of samples for each unique classes in test data.

 ![alt text][test_barchart]